First of all, as a Polishman I feel obliged to apologise for your experience at Warsaw Modlin Airport.

 Look, the way the place looks like, how long things take and the way those border control folks behave is bad even for me.
 I was born in a communist state, I am used to being treated like shit.

-I have been traveling in and out of Poland for almost 20 years, never heard “welcome home” from these assholes.
+I have been traveling in and out of Poland for almost 20 years, never heard “welcome home” from these assholes in any of the Polish airports.
 Not even once.
 Not that I care now, they can stick their greeting up their arses.

-So some friendliness is too much to ask for in Poland I guess and really there are way more serious problems with all this passport business than just that.
+So even some fake friendliness is too much to ask for in Poland I guess and really there are way more serious problems with all this passport business than just that.

 Long waiting time has to be solved in the first place.
 We have a wise saying in Polish: “no time to pity the roses when the forests are are burning”.
 Smiles can wait.

-So let us assume you finally got out and after queuing to the few well hidden toilets you are ready to hit the city.
+So let us assume you finally got out and after queuing to use one of the few well hidden toilets you are ready to hit the city.

 Not so fast though, because…